Futures Strategy

-Forex traders have developed a number of certain myths around futures trading, mainly due to a lack of
+Forex traders have developed a number of myths surrounding futures trading, primarily due to a lack of understanding of the nature of this contract.

-For example, some claim that only fundamental analysis works when trading futures, others claim that only technical analysis, and there is a category of traders for whom futures are something out of science fiction, and they have no idea what tools really work here.
+For example, some argue that only fundamental analysis works when trading futures, others argue that only technical analysis works, and there is a category of traders for whom futures are something out of the realm of fantasy, and they don’t even know which instruments actually work here.

-A futures is a contract that obliges the supplier to sell a product at a predetermined price at a certain time, and the buyer to buy back the product at a certain time at a predetermined price.
+A futures contract is a contract that obligates a supplier to sell a product at a pre-agreed price at a specified time, and a buyer to buy the product at a specified time at a pre-agreed price.

-Let's say you assume that in a month the euro exchange rate will jump, so you decide to enter into a futures contract at the current price in order to receive your euros in a month at the current price, and not at the one that might be.
+Let's say you think the euro will go up in a month, so you decide to enter into a futures contract at the current price so that you can receive your euros in a month at the current price, not at what might happen.

 Ultimately, if the euro exchange rate actually rises, you'll make a profit in a month, since the futures contract allows you to buy back the euro at the price you set when the contract was entered into.
 In real life, you could buy euros and hold them until the exchange rate rises, but if you think the price of oil will rise, you wouldn't buy a barrel with the intention of reselling it, would you?